lAngelP/adidas_coding_challenge/README.md

 ## What can be improved?
  - **Email sending**: An obvious improvement is removing the mocked service with a real one.
+ - **AVRO**: Use an schema-registry or similar tool to store the schema of the topic/s and its evolution.
+Also, the AVSC generation must be based of POJO as the Master Thesis linked below.

 ## Other useful links.